If your enterprise or project meets our investment criteria, now’s the time to dig a bit further to see if we’re well matched.

 We are interested in any enterprise or project that has significant potential to reduce carbon emissions and air pollution.
 At the moment, we’re particularly interested in financing:

-- Renewable energy: Development and implementation of innovative alternative low-carbon energy supply options.
+- Renewable energy: Renewable energy and storage, particularly in the renewable natural gas space.
 Recent example: a project run by BerQ RNG

-- Transportation: Efficiency, electrification, modal shift, transportation demand management and other opportunities to reduce emissions associated with personal and freight transportation
+- Zero emission vehicle technology: Efficiency, electrification, modal shift, transportation demand management and other opportunities to reduce emissions associated with personal and freight transportation.

 Investment Process